liheci5669/scryfall-image-batch-downloader_en/README.md

+# DISCLAIMER
+This project is originally from kitsuba, not mine.
+I have cloned it in the hopes of modifying the code to have English be the default language.

 # Scryfall Image Batch Downloader

 Scryfall Image Batch Downloader(SIBD) provides an easy and straightforward way to download images from Scryfall in batches for any card.